binaryphile/jiff/README.md

 ## Jiff

 [Jiff] is sort of an automation notebook.
-Jiff helps you turn your command-line system configuration rituals into simple commands, available wherever you need them.
+Jiff helps you turn your command-line system configuration rituals into simple tasks, available wherever you need them.

 ## Motivation